cartesianproduct/cartesianproduct.github.io/README.md

 Our Motto is:

-See the data Be the data add to the data
+- See the data
+- Be the data
+- Add to the data

 # Workflow: